China | 中国 – The Middle Kingdom

 With that being said, whether you’re planning a trip solo or booking a group tour, there’s still many a thing you need to know.
 Here are some essentials

 • People DO NOT use cash in China, and I do not over exaggerate when I say this.
-Everywhere you to go shop or eat, the standard is either WeChat Pay or Alipay.
+Everywhere you to go shop or eat, the standard is either WeChat Pay (微信 / Weixin) or Alipay.
 Do set this up before arrival or you’ll have a tough time straight out of immigration.
 WeChat has become almost a staple in China, used for tipping, sending money, communication, paying etc etc.

 • As always, take note of the weather.
 We were lucky enough to enjoy our vacation between two major weather warnings (38 celcius and 40 something celcius), but that fortune may not carry over to everyone.
 Furthermore, when it’s cold, it’s very cold.
 Pack a jacket, a good umbrella and ensure you drink a sufficient amount of water.
-Heatstroke is a possibility if you don’t take care of yourself
+Heatstroke is a possibility if you don’t take care of yourself.

 • Although I will make a point to mention this later, security checks in China are widespread.
 Always carry your passport on you and be prepared to have your sling bag or backpack checked whenever you visit a major landmark.
 These security checks are akin to those in airports, for reference.
+It’s not too invasive or thorough, but it can cost you time and problems if you’re not prepared.

 • Finally, most importantly, censorship and surveillance is a very real thing.
 There is no point trying to be funny by making a lowkey joke about the protests at Tiananmen Square.
 Don’t poke the bear.
+Listen to your tour guide carefully.

 Review, Retrospective and Conclusion – Visit China?